HVML/.github/profile/README.md

 - Main Developers:
    - Vincent Wei: The architect; one of the maintainers of PurC, xGUI, xGUI Pro, and HVML-FPM.
    - XUE Shuming: One of developers and maintainers of PurC, xGUI, xGUI Pro, and HVML-FPM.
-   - GAO Lionel: One of developers and maintainers of xGUI.
+   - GAO Lionel: One of developers and maintainers of xGUI Pro.
-   - LI Liang: He was involved in the development of xGUI prior to v0.9.24.
+   - LI Liang: He was involved in the development of PurC prior to v0.9.24.
    - XU Xiaohong: He was involved in the development of PurC prior to v0.8.0.
    - GENG Yue: He was involved in the development of PurC prior to v0.2.0.
    - LIU Xin: The developer and maintainer of extenal DVObj `FS` and `FILE` of PurC.